hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 notes:

 We can use these Git features as 'prediction variables': factors that will influence our prediction.
-And I would like to add another one:
+And I would like to add another one: (slide)

 **The handicap of the head start**